Breaking Free from 10 Lies Society Taught You as Truth

 Another user adds an interesting point that many people don’t think about.
 They say that when you consistently shave an area, the hair never gets a chance to become softer and finer at the ends over time.

-So, the new leg hair you shave off won’t feel the same as the baby hair that has been there for years.
-A third user shares that most people start shaving their baby hair around the same time their hair grows thicker due to puberty.
-So often, the change in hair texture is actually because of puberty, not because of shaving directly.
+The new leg hair you shave off won’t feel the same as the baby hair that has been there for years.
+It’s worth noting that most people start shaving their baby hair around the same time their hair grows thicker due to puberty.
+Often, the change in hair texture is actually because of puberty, not because of shaving directly.

 5. You Get a Promotion When You Work Hard